OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 Then it orients a solar panel so it faces the sun.
 The specific `forwarder` that does the job is the [GPS.sun.servo](https://github.com/OlivierLD/raspberry-pi4j-samples/tree/master/GPS.sun.servo) project.

+And there is an intergation with the [REST Nav Server](https://github.com/OlivierLD/raspberry-pi4j-samples/tree/master/RESTNavServer).

 ## Case Studies
 - [NMEA Multiplexer on a Raspberry PI Zero W](./casestudy.md).
 Compared with Node-RED.